You can get an unlimited data plan from £15/month, allowing you to download as much as you like. Compare the UK’s best unlimited data SIM cards.

 VOXI

 VOXI is the youth-orientated sub-brand of Vodafone.
-At present, they’re offering unlimited 5G data for £35/month, with no contract and no credit check required.
+At present, they’re offering unlimited 5G data for £35/month, with no contract and no need for a credit check.

 On VOXI’s unlimited data plan, you’ll get access to 5G coverage from Vodafone.
-This gives you average download speeds of 150-200Mbps on 5G, or average download speeds of 23-35Mbps on 4G.
-You’ll also get unlimited minutes and unlimited texts included on your plan.
+You’ll also get unlimited UK minutes and unlimited UK texts.

 Network Data Monthly Cost